Beyond Mapping

 The Wikipedia defines Accuracy as “the degree of veracity” (exactness) while Precision as “the degree of

 reproducibility” (repeatable).
-It uses an archery target as an analogy to
+It uses

-explain the difference between the two terms where measurements are compared to
+an archery target as an analogy to explain the difference between the two terms

-arrows shot at the target (left side of figure 1).
-Accuracy describes the closeness of arrows to
+where measurements are compared to arrows shot at the target (left side of

-considered more accurate.
+closer to the bullseye are considered more accurate.

 Precision, on the

-other hand, relates to the size of the cluster of arrows.
+other hand, relates to the size of the cluster of several arrows.
 When the arrows are grouped tightly together,

 the cluster is considered precise since they all strike close to the same spot,

-if not necessarily near the bullseye.
-The
+if not necessarily near the bull’s-eye.

-measurements are precise, though not necessarily accurate.
+The measurements can be precise, though not necessarily accurate.

 However, it is not